 Charles' training as a saddle maker began in 2007 when he met Bill Bacon, a saddle maker who lived near Kettle Falls, Washington.
 Bill was 82 years old at the time, and agreed to teach Charles how to make saddles.
 Charles spent three or four days a week, for five months, at Bill’s small log cabin saddle shop learning how to make good, sturdy, dependable saddles.
 Sadly, Bill Bacon has since passed away but Charles is proud to be able to carry on many of the skills and techniques he learned from Bill.

 Boulder Creek Saddle Shop began as a small hobby in the basement of Charles’ home.
 The shop is named for the creek which flows through Charles’ property.
 For several years Charles made saddles, holsters, knife sheaths, chaps, and other gear for his friends and family.
-He often dreamed of someday owning a real shop, but he was reluctant to move forward with towards that goal because he had no experience in business management.
+In 2015 he took the plunge and opened Boulder Creek Saddle Shop in Kettle Falls, Washington.
+The shop has undergone several changes since its opening but Charles' philosophy remains the same: Provide quality leather work at reasonable prices and treat everyone the way he would want to be treated.